 50 grams (about a 1/2 cup) Bleuchâtel cheese (or another blue cheese), crumbled or in small slices/pieces

 1 handful of fresh chives, finely chopped

-1. Roughly chop the hazelnuts and toast them in a pan over a hot burner, stirring them often so they don’t burn.
+1. Roughly chop the hazelnuts and toast them in a pan over a hot burner, stirring them often so they don’t turn black.
 When they are lightly toasted and fragrant, take them off the heat.
 Set aside and let them cool.

 2. Whisk together the first three ingredients to make the dressing for the salad.
 Set aside.

 4. In a large bowl, toss the sliced zucchini with the salad dressing.
-You’re finished when the zucchini is evenly coated with the dressing.
+Make sure the zucchini is evenly coated with the dressing.

-5. Spread the dressed zucchini on a platter.
-On top, add the hazelnuts and the blue cheese, so they’re evenly dispersed.
+5. Spread the zucchini on a platter.
+On top, add the hazelnuts and blue cheese, so they’re evenly dispersed.
 Finally, sprinkle the finely chopped chives over the entire salad.
-Serve immediately.

 Updated: May 7, 2018